 - Improve observation skills

-With practice, night driving becomes easier than expected.
+After some practice, night driving is much easier than it seems.

 Stay Calm and Focused Behind the Wheel